garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 English:
 > François Bayrou , the new Minister of justice , had taken the day his appointment “ engagement ” that the bill on the moralizing public life would be on the table of the Council of Ministers before the parliamentary elections .

 Now that I actually understand this sentence (searching [Linguee] for *la moralisation de la vie publique* pulls up plenty of odd human translations), the machine translation seems almost comprehensible.
+I have to wonder why *l’engagement* is in quotes.

-My translation: *On the day of his appointment, the new Justice Minister François Bayrou committed himself to ensuring that the law on accountability in public life would be on the table Council of Ministers before the parliamentary elections.*
+My translation: *On the day he was appointed, the new Justice Minister François Bayrou "committed" to ensuring that the law on accountability in public life is on the table of the Council of Ministers prior to the parliamentary elections.*

 ### Example 4